How to Sell a Large Guitar Collection (Every Option, Honestly Explained)

 Create a spreadsheet with a row for every instrument.
 Minimum columns:

-- Make, model, year — be precise.
-"Gibson Les Paul" is not enough.
+• Make, model, year.
+Be precise.
+"Gibson Les Paul" isn't enough.
 "1959 Gibson Les Paul Standard" is a listing.
 "2018 Gibson Les Paul Standard HP" is a different listing with different comps.

-- Serial number — photograph it before anything else.
-It's your proof of authenticity and helps you verify manufacture dates against factory records.
-Cross-reference against the appropriate brand guide — see our serial number guides for Fender, Gibson, Gretsch, Rickenbacker, and Martin.
+• Serial number.
+Photograph it before anything else.
+It's your proof of authenticity and how you verify the manufacture date against factory records.
+Cross-reference against the right brand guide, see our serial number guides for Fender, Gibson, Gretsch, Rickenbacker, and Martin.

-- Condition — rate it honestly using standard descriptors: Mint, Excellent, Very Good+, Very Good, Good, Fair, Poor.
-Keep a separate notes column for specific issues: fretwear, refrets, finish checking, cracks, replaced tuners, etc.
+• Condition.
+Rate it honestly using standard descriptors: Mint, Excellent, Very Good+, Very Good, Good, Fair, Poor.
+Keep a separate notes column for specific issues like fret wear, refrets, finish checking, cracks, replaced tuners.

-- Originality — note any non-original parts.
+• Originality.
+Note any non-original parts.
 Replaced pickups, tuners, bridges, nuts, pots, and caps all affect value on vintage instruments.
-Buyers will ask; having it documented up front saves time.
+Buyers will ask.
+Having it documented up front saves time and headache later.

-- Included accessories — original case (hardshell, gig bag, none), hang tags, case candy, tremolo arm, strap buttons, documentation.
+• Included accessories.
+Original case (hardshell, gig bag, or none), hang tags, case candy, tremolo arm, strap buttons, documentation.

-- Estimated value range — use Reverb completed sales, recent eBay sold listings, and published price guides to bracket a realistic range.
-Note where your guitar sits: stock example vs. highly original vs. player-grade.
+• Estimated value range.
+Use Reverb completed sales, recent eBay sold listings, and published price guides to bracket a realistic range.
+Note where your guitar sits in that range: stock example, highly original, or player-grade.

-Serial number guides by brand: Decoding a serial number tells you the actual manufacture year, factory of origin, and sometimes the production sequence — all of which matter for pricing and authenticity.
+Serial number guides by brand: Decoding a serial number tells you the actual manufacture year, the factory it came from, and sometimes the production sequence.
+All of which matter for pricing and authenticity.
 Use our free guides: Fender Serial Numbers · Gibson Serial Numbers · Gretsch Serial Numbers · Rickenbacker Serial Numbers · Martin Serial & Model Numbers

 Grade Your Condition Honestly

-Nothing damages your reputation as a seller faster than inflated condition grades.
-Buyers compare your photos and description to the grade you claim.
-Disputes, returns, and negative feedback almost always trace back to a seller who called something Excellent when it was clearly Very Good.
-When in doubt, grade one step lower than you think—buyers who receive something better than expected are happy; buyers who receive something worse are furious.
+Nothing wrecks your reputation as a seller faster than inflated condition grades.
+Buyers compare your photos and description to the grade you claim, and disputes, returns, and negative feedback almost always trace back to a seller who called something Excellent when it was clearly Very Good.
+When in doubt, grade one step lower than you think.
+Buyers who receive something better than expected are happy.
+Buyers who receive something worse are furious.

 Important on vintage guitars: "All original" is a specific, defensible claim.
-Verify it.
-Check tuner buttons, pot dates (accessible through cavity covers), pickup wire integrity, and solder joints.
-A single replaced tuner drops an otherwise all-original vintage guitar into a different valuation tier and you need to know that before you price it.
+Verify it before you make it.
+Check tuner buttons, pot dates (accessible through the cavity covers), pickup wire integrity, solder joints.
+A single replaced tuner drops an otherwise all-original vintage guitar into a different valuation tier, and you need to know that before you price it.
 Our serial number guides for Fender, Gibson, and Martin can help you confirm manufacture dates before you make any claims about originality.

 Photograph Everything Before You Start Listing

 Do all your photography in one sustained effort.
-Borrow or rent a lightbox if needed.
-Use a consistent background—white seamless paper or a neutral grey surface works well.
-Natural diffused light from a north-facing window beats direct sun.
-You need, at minimum, for every guitar:
+Borrow or rent a lightbox if you need to.
+Use a consistent background.
+White seamless paper or a neutral grey surface both work well.
+Diffused natural light from a north-facing window beats direct sun every time.
+For every guitar, you need at a minimum:

-- Any damage, wear, repairs, or notable cosmetic issues — photographed clearly, not obscured
+• Any damage, wear, repairs, or notable cosmetic issues, photographed clearly and not obscured

-For a 50-guitar collection, this photography session alone will take you an entire day if you do it properly.
+For a 50-guitar collection, this photography session alone will take you a full day if you do it right.
 Budget for it.
-Don't skip the damage shots.
-A clear photo of a repaired headstock break builds more buyer trust than hiding it—and it eliminates "item not as described" returns.
+Do not skip the damage shots.
+A clear photo of a repaired headstock break builds more buyer trust than hiding it, and it eliminates "item not as described" returns down the road.

 Research Pricing Thoroughly

 Good pricing is an active research task.
-For each instrument, pull completed (sold) listings from Reverb and eBay — not asking prices, sold prices.
-Asking prices tell you what people hope for; sold prices tell you what the market actually pays.
+For each instrument, pull completed (sold) listings from Reverb and eBay.
+Not asking prices.
+Sold prices.
+Asking prices tell you what people hope for.
+Sold prices tell you what the market actually pays.
 Factor in condition, originality, included accessories, and current demand.
-Some categories — late-60s Fenders, pre-war acoustics, certain boutique builders — move fast at strong prices.
-Others — mid-range production guitars, lower-tier electrics — can sit for weeks at almost any price.
-If you're uncertain about the value of a significant piece, our free appraisal service gives you a professional market valuation before you commit to a price.
+Some categories move fast at strong prices: late-60s Fenders, pre-war acoustics, certain boutique builders.
+Others sit for weeks at almost any price: midrange production guitars, lower-tier electrics.
+If you're not sure about the value of a significant piece, our free appraisal service will give you a professional market valuation before you commit to a price.

 Selling on Reverb

-Reverb is the dominant dedicated marketplace for musical instruments and the first platform most serious guitar sellers turn to.
-Its audience skews heavily toward musicians, collectors, and dealers who understand instruments—which means buyers are more educated, comparisons are sharper, and condition grading matters more than on a general marketplace.
+Reverb is the dominant dedicated marketplace for musical instruments, and it's the first platform most serious guitar sellers turn to.
+The audience skews heavily toward musicians, collectors, and dealers who actually know instruments.
+That means buyers are more educated, comparisons are sharper, and condition grading matters more than on a general marketplace.

 The Setup